Vivendi in talks to sell 10% of Universal Music Group to Tencent

 Vivendi first told markets it would sell part of UMG a year ago but had made little progress until announcing last month that it had selected investment banks to start a formal sale process of a minority stake, which should be finalised by the start of next year.

-Investment banks have estimated the business to be worth anything between 17 billion to 44 billion euros.
+Investment banks have estimated the business is worth anything between 17 billion to 44 billion euros.

 Vivendi also said on Tuesday that it was continuing the process to sell further minority stakes in UMG to other partners.